tomtzook/frc-learn-docs/control-systems/motion-profiling.md

 With this in hand, we can feed timestamps into the functions to provide which position and velocity we should follow for the profile.
 A pseudo code, can look like this

 ```
-// Get the wanted end position, maximum velocity and maximum acceleration for the profile.
+// Provide the wanted maximum velocity, maximum acceleration for the profile and the timestamp.
-// Get the timestamp for which to return the position and velocity of the profile.
+// Get the position and velocity of the profile at that timestamp.
-calcProfile(distance, maxVelocity, maxAcceleration, currentTime):
+calcProfile(maxVelocity, maxAcceleration, currentTime):
   accelerationTime = maxVelocity / maxAcceleration // the time needed to reach max velocity (T)
   if currentTime <= accelerationTime:
     // we are at phase 1